aanchal2320/aanchal2320/README.md

     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> Hey there, I am Aanchal Sharma
 </h1>

-Hey!
-I am Aanchal currently pursuing Bachelors in Computer Science and Engineering.I am hardworking, open-minded and decisive.
-A team worker with social and flexible nature.
-I am always anxious to learn new things and develop my technological skills.
+I am a BTech graduate in Computer Science and Engineering with a strong proficiency in data structures, algorithms, and other core computer science courses.
+I am skilled in C++ and Java, with good knowledge of React.js and the MERN stack.
+My solid foundation allows me to easily adapt to any technology.
+I am seeking an opportunity to further explore and apply the ideas gained from my academic and real-world experiences, aiming to become more effective and productive for my company and to advance my professional growth.
+I am available for immediate joining.
 <hr>

 <div align="center">